-Traefik is a great declarative ingress controller for Kubernetes.
-Unless you want to avail all the features of cloud-managed Application Load Balancers, Traefik can be a great alternative.
+Traefik is an excellent declarative ingress controller for Kubernetes.
+If you don't need all the features of cloud-managed Application Load Balancers, Traefik can be a fantastic alternative.

-However, there are certain limitations of Traefik on the cloud platform.
-It can handle the TLS/SSL layer only via Kubernetes Secret or Let's Encrypt.
-Also, AWS ACM can only be used with ALB, CloudFront etc resources.
+However, there are certain limitations of Traefik on cloud platforms.
+It can handle the TLS/SSL layer only through Kubernetes Secret or Let's Encrypt, meaning it cannot leverage AWS ACM for resolving SSL certificates.
+This limitation stems from AWS ACM itself, as it can only be used with resources like ALB and CloudFront.

-But you might want to have both 1) SSL termination by ACM and 2) Support for Traefik specific features (Middleware, Circuit Breaker etc) all in one place.
-Well, you are in luck because I have tested one form of system where you can keep using an AWS ACM-provided SSL certificate, and then handle the ingress routing using Traefik.
-Here is the high-level architecture of my proposed system.
+However, you may want to have both 1) SSL termination by ACM and 2) support for Traefik-specific features (Middleware, Circuit Breaker, etc.) all in one place.
+Fortunately, I have tested a system that allows you to continue using an AWS ACM-provided SSL certificate while handling ingress routing with Traefik.
+Here is the high-level architecture of the proposed system:

-To initiate such a setup, first, you will need an EKS cluster with an AWS Load Balancer Controller add-on.
-You can bootstrap the cluster with eksctl.
+To set up this system, you'll first need an EKS cluster with the AWS Load Balancer Controller add-on.
+You can bootstrap the cluster using eksctl.

-Once the cluster is ready, deploy Traefik with web
+Once the cluster is ready, deploy Traefik in web mode only, disabling the websecure entrypoint.

 apiVersion: apps/v1